Binge Eating Disorder

 - Marked distress regarding binge eating

-- Absence of regular compensatory behaviours in bulimia nervosa such as purging
+- Absence of compensatory behaviours such as purging, laxative use or compulsive exercise

-- Loss of control when it comes to eating resulting in feelings of guilt
+- Loss of control when it comes to eating resulting in feelings of shame or guilt

-Individuals with the disorder are not necessarily overweight or obese, or underweight.
+Individuals with this disorder are not necessarily overweight or obese, or underweight.

 |About the program